peter-herman/estimating_nondiscriminatory_trade_costs/README.md

 This script prepares a collection of gravity samples and estimates, sector-by-sector, six different gravity specifications.
 It also produces the table of the distribution of NTM coverage.

 Given the number of models that must be estimated, the process can be significantly sped up by dividing the analysis into different groups of sectors and estimating simultaneously in different Python instances.
-Visual code, which can open up a bunch of separate terminals, worked well for this.
+Visual Studio Code, which can open up multiple separate terminals, worked well for this.

 #### Data Inputs
 Data inputs all created from Step 1.